ihmeuw/vivarium_research/docs/source/intervention_models/wasting_treatment/index.rst

     - 6-59 months old
     - 48.3
     - point value
-    - Studies censored participants who did not recovery in estimation of median time to recovery.
-48.3 value is as a weighted average between seven studies reported by [Zw_2020tx]_.
+    - Studies censored participants who did not recover in estimation of median time to recovery.
+48.3 value is a weighted average between seven studies reported by [Zw_2020tx]_.
 Random effects meta analysis would improve this estimate (see todo note below).
     - [Zw_2020tx]_; Ethiopia
   * - :math:`\text{time to recovery}_\text{untreated MAM}`
     - 0-59 months old